magicznyleszek/fimder/README.md

 ## Development

 What you want is to basically have two terminals:

 1. `npm run serve` -- this is providing the [127.0.0.1:4000](http://127.0.0.1:4000/) "server" and watching changes on Jekyll
 2. `npm run watch` -- this is watching all source files and producing dist ones

 ## TODO

 Mandatory:

-    - some global styles for whole app?
+- when movie data is "N/A" (some needs to be required) leave it null or undefined an use ng-show="movie.propertyName" to not display it (so remove hasPoater boolean?)
+- when preloading poster image, handle errors as they will be and are happening
+- padding around whole app for small screen
 - movieDetails styles
 - styles for searchBox
 - styles for searchResults
 - add LOAD MORE RESULTS button to searchResultsCtrl for when there are more pages of results from API

 Improvements:

 - add smartly loading poster to searchResult
 - write smart tests for httpRetrierModule
 - errorNotifier module?